 The north side is differentiated by rugged cliffs, fishing ports and small beaches, while the west coast boasts the long sweep of St Ouen's Bay sandwiched between rocky headlands and heathlands.

-Here are just a few of my recommendations to while away a weekend in Jersey.
+Here are just a few recommendations to while away a weekend in Jersey.

 Kickstart your day with a L’Horizon traditional breakfast (complete with Channel Island pork sausage) or take advantage of our wonderful buffet boasting 107 items, before heading off to La Mare wine estate, distillery and cider farm.
 Nestled in the heart of the beautiful St. Mary countryside La Mare makes some of the island's legacy recipes such as Black Butter preserve; the tours and tastings of the wines and handmade products are very interesting and well worth a visit.